ryanrolds/k_backend_assignment/README.md

 #### Fetch first page of services

 Pagination is supporting using `offset` and `limit` query params.
-The advantage to using offset vs a page number is that when increasing the limit the client does not loose it's place in the list and simply shows more/less results from the same place in data.
+The advantage to using offset vs a page number is that when increasing the limit the client does not loose it's place in the list and simply shows more/less results from the same place in the data.

 ```
 // GET /services?offset=0&limit=5